zyavuz610/deepLearning_inKTU/0-introduction-to-deep-learning.md

 * **1959** : The first Artificial Intelligence Lab. at MIT
 * **1969** : First winter
   * Minsky and Papert showed that the XOR problem cannot be solved with a single layer network structure.
 It has been understood that new methods are needed.
 After this date, it was understood that ANN could not be used for non-linear systems and the investments to AI were stopped.
 Neural networks research has entered a period of stagnation.
 This was the first winter.
+* **1986** : Second break
-* **1986** : Back-propagation algorithm was suggested by Hinton for training multilayer perceptrons.
+  * Back-propagation algorithm was suggested by Hinton for training multilayer perceptrons.
+  * Interest in artificial neural networks has started again.
+* **1995** : Second winter
-* **1995** : Support Vector Machines (SVM) was suggested.
+  * Support Vector Machines (SVM) was suggested.
 Tue use of Traditional Neural Networks was declined.
-This was the second winter.
+  * This was the second winter.
+* **2012** : Third break
-* **2012** : Processing power with GPU and huge amount of data became usuable for training deep neural networks.
-One of the first applications was AlexNet that had won the imagenet competition with an acceptible accuracy.
+  * Processing power with GPU and huge amount of data became usuable for training deep neural networks.
+  * One of the first applications was AlexNet that had won the imagenet competition with an acceptible accuracy.